MY DAUGHTER WOULD HAVE MY HEAD EXAMINED

 Even in India ‘love marriages’ where couples find and choose their own partners have become more popular.
 Promila, an entrepreneur friend I met, who has a very successful ‘arranged marriage and business with her husband, told me that she felt there was not much difference.
-Her sister has a ‘love marriage’ and she felt that both marriages were about the same whether they were arranged by the parents or were the choice of the couple.
+Raj and his brother, on the other hand proudly told me their marriages were ‘love marriages’.
+Promila’s sister, unlike Promila, has a ‘love marriage’ but Promila felt that both marriages were about the same whether they were arranged by the parents or were the choice of the couple.
 She said:

 “A marriage is a marriage, it is good when the partners agree and bad when they argue,”